Simple Tax Guide for Americans in the UK

 For income earned from self-employment

 Income from self-employment is a turnover of your unincorporated business.
-Report it on the Gross Income from Self-employment tab of the Self-employment questionnaire (Supplemental income tab).
-Each type of income is reported as gross amount, before any deductions allowed in the UK (i.e. before contributions to National Insurance).
+Report it on the Gross Income from Self-employment question of the Self-employment Tab.
+Note that Self-Employment Income tab is not displayed by default.
+To see it, answer Yes to the question Were you self-employed during the tax year (either abroad or in the US)? >Each type of income is reported as gross amount, before any deductions allowed in the UK (i.e. before contributions to National Insurance).

 Similarly to income, tax also has to be reported separately for each type of income on which tax was paid.
 Add the amounts printed on line Tax (Section Deductions of paystub) for January, February and March.
 Then add the amount from line Tax Paid YTD from December paystubs.
 Enter the result on line Foreign income tax paid during the calendar year on wages of the Earned Income section of Tax Questionnaire.